-Conference costs listed cover the conference/meeting registration fees for the four conferences/meetings of \$550 each; grand total of \$2,200.
+Conference costs listed cover the conference/meeting registration fees for the four conferences/meetings of \$600 each; grand total of \$2,400.

-Fuel costs are calculated from our previous years expenditures and are only associated with the law enforcement vehicles assigned to the Lieutenant and the thirteen Inspectors assigned to MCSAP eligible activities.
+Fuel costs are calculated from our previous year's expenditures and are only associated with the law enforcement vehicles assigned to the Lieutenant and the fourteen Inspectors assigned to MCSAP eligible activities.
 Fuel costs beyond the MCSAP line item budgeted amount are included as part of our maintenance of effort.
-MCSAP personnel generally average 170 gallons per month that equates to 24,480 gallons per year.
-Slightly less than three dollars per gallon, MCSAP fuel costs for fourteen vehicles are budgeted at \$70,000.
+MCSAP personnel generally average 170 gallons per month that equates to 30,600 gallons per year.
+Slightly less than two dollars thirty cents per gallon, MCSAP fuel costs for fifteen vehicles are budgeted at \$70,000.

 Modem costs \$38.50/month for 55 units, twelve months; \$25,410.
 Costs cover all DMV personnel who complete and upload inspections.
 All DMV personnel are required to be certified to conduct truck inspections.
 All inspections conducted by State personnel must be completed electronically for timeliness and accuracy of data.
-The modems allow personnel access to ASPEN/ISS, CAD/RMS, CTCVIEW, Iteris Inspect, FMCSA Portal and SAFER, which in turn is designed to ensure that personnel have the required systems to verify and document Federal OOS orders. \$25,410.
+The modems allow personnel access to ASPEN/ISS, CAD/RMS (Nexgen), CTCVIEW, Iteris Inspect, FMCSA Portal and SAFER, which in turn is designed to ensure that personnel have the required systems to verify and document Federal OOS orders, operating authority and CMV driver's licenses. \$25,410.
 (PRISM/SaDIP O&M)

-WiFI Hot spots cost \$34/month for 3 units, twelve months. \$1,224.
-Hot spots for use by personnel conducting NE SAs and MCSAP Coordinator.
+WiFI Hot spots cost \$34/month for 1 unit, twelve months. \$408.
+Hot spots for use by personnel conducting NE SAs.

-Cellular phones - Lieutenant (MCSAP Coordinator), three truck team Sergeants and two NE Inspectors.
-Cost includes fees for Lieutenant's smart phone.
-Proposed fees \$780.
+Cellular phone services - Lieutenant (MCSAP Coordinator), three truck team Sergeants and four NE Inspectors.
+Cost includes cellular service fees for Lieutenant's and NE SA personnel's smart phones.
+Proposed fees \$6,060.

 Training costs covers the cost of personnel attending NTC classes for the materials needed, printing supplies and other associated training coasts.
-Additionally, these funds purchase of the CVSA North American Standard Out-of-Service Criteria Handbook for all certified personnel. \$10,000.
+Additionally, these funds purchase of the CVSA North American Standard Out-of-